craws/OpenAtlas/install/upgrade/upgrade.md

 or execute **install/upgrade/7.3.0.sql** after making backups.

-Afterwards you an Apache restart will be needed.
+Afterwards an Apache restart will be needed.

 The **gis** schema tables were merged into one table to the model schema (#1631).
 In case external applications depend on direct database access you